 “Right, fight,” I muttered.

-A meager plan formulated in my mind.
+A meager plan forged in my mind.
 One horde had to be thinner.
 On came the moment of truth.

 Zombies grabbed for me and with a deep breath, I shoulder rushed the thinner group heading back toward the school.
-The first one toppled, creating a zombified domino effect.
-I kicked off the face of an undead woman and leaped.
-I cleared the last of the horde and landed in the street.
+The first monster toppled, creating a zombified domino effect.
+I kicked off the face of an undead, leaped.
+I cleared the last of the group and landed in the street.

 My plan reached its end.
 I stood on a blocked off street.
 Burning cars were on each side.
 I backed into a pileup of cars and watched as zombies came from both alleys.
-From above, the Gamers’ Guild gawked.
+From above, the Guild gawked.
 I tore my gaze away and swallowed hard.
 For all my gaming and planning, I’d lasted ten minutes in a real zombie outbreak.
 I always thought I’d be ready, but then what did I have to lose?
 Parents who were too afraid to tell me the truth?
 They adopted me.
 I’d found the paperwork in Dad’s desk.

 Go figure—Achievement unlocked: Gain New Friends.
 And then die.

-If only I could manipulate time and space and hit the reset button—I’d prevent the outbreak—somehow.
+If I could manipulate time and space and use the reset button, I’d prevent the outbreak—somehow.

-A revving engine came from nearby.
-I turned as a motorcycle ramped over the wreckage in my direction.
+A revving engine came from nearby again.
+I turned as a motorcycle ramped over the wreckage.
 My mouth fell wide.
 It was like a game cut scene.
 The sun’s glare blocked the rider, but I could see he held two oval objects.
 He flicked each with his thumbs and tossed them to the sides.
 Both bounced into the hordes.
 I sucked in my breath as they exploded, sending zombie bits everywhere.

 The rider leaped from the bike and it flew over my head.
-I tilted my head as a black, red-feathered fedora fell at my feet.
+A black, red-feathered fedora fell at my feet.

-The insane guy landed in a crouch, but he had trapped himself, for the dozen remaining zombies locked onto him.
+The insane action guy landed in a crouch, but he had trapped himself, for the dozen remaining zombies locked onto him.
 Before one even got close, he whipped dual pistols from hip holsters and burst into action.
 Gunfire raged as zombie after zombie fell to his bullets.
-They didn’t experience fear, so they didn’t run and dropped like flies.
+They didn’t experience fear, so they didn’t run, instead dropping like flies.
 When the metaphorical dust settled, only one zombie stood.

-He aimed the guns, but both clicked.
-Instead of reloading, he holstered them, his heavy boots clicking as he walked right to the last undead.
-With an arrogant laugh, he pulled back his fist and clocked the zombie in the jaw.
-It hit the ground, and then got its skull stomped in, sending brain matter spewing.
+Action guy aimed the guns, and both clicked.
+Instead of reloading, he holstered them, his dark combat boots clicking as he walked right to the last undead.
+With an arrogant “Ha ha!”, he pulled back his fist and clocked the zombie in the jaw.
+It hit the ground, and then got its skull stomped, sending brain matter spewing.
 Without skipping a beat, the insane badass approached me.

 “Zombie killing hat?”
-I said.
+I asked.
 “Who the heck are you?”